North Freshwater Fish Report

 Click here to see all the reports in the online edition of WON

-COLLINS LAKE — The lake is full and spilling, and a private trout plant is scheduled this week.
-The Department of Fish and Wildlife will also plant the week of February 16.
-There are plenty of trout in the lake, but with the heavily stained water, the best action remains in the shallows with Power Bait in 12 to 15 feet of water.
-The troll bite is very slow in the dirty water, but the high water will lead to outstanding trolling action once the water clears with 4 and 6 feet of visibility.
+COLLINS LAKE — The lake is full and spilling, and 8000 pounds of rainbow trout have been planted within the past four weeks.
+With the stained water, trout fishing remains best with Power Bait in the shallows throughout the lake, and bass are starting to move into the shallows.
+The troll bite remains slow in the dirty water, but the high water will lead to outstanding trolling action once the water clears with 4 and 6 feet of visibility.
+Rec4Vets and Collins Lake are hosting a Veteran’s Fishing Day and BBQ on March 29.

 To see the full selection of fish reports, subscribe to the online edition today using code “5OFFWON” to save $5 on the annual digital subscription, only $19.99 for the year!